 Platypuses are hard to spot in the wild but there are places where you’ll have greater chances than others.
 Rocky Dam Creek has a platypus viewing platform so it is promising.
 Never get your expectations too high when you go for platypus spotting.
 Patience is part of the game.

-It may be the most exciting things to do in Nimbin for a nature lover, but this stop ended up being an epic fail for us.
+It may be the most exciting thing to do in Nimbin for a nature lover, but this stop ended up being an epic fail for us.
 We woke up before sunrise to reach a closed gate.
 They closed the access to the creek because of construction work.
-We’ll be back to try our luck again as it reopened in March 2018.
+We’ll be back to try our luck again next time we’re in the Byron Bay hinterland.
 We still had a quick look at the creek – not from the platform but much further down from the dam – with no luck.

 There are tours to see a platypus in the wild run from Byron Bay.
 Click here for more information*.

 If you want to spot a platypus, you’ll need to get up early or stay until it gets darker.
 They are easier to spot at dusk and dawn.
 We decided to sleep in the area and stayed at the campground in The Channon (booking recommended: it was full both nights).
-The place was great and I particularly appreciated their efforts for recycling and reusing items.
+The place was great and I particularly appreciated their efforts in recycling and reusing items.
 If you’re lucky, you may even spot a koala.

 Markets in Byron Bay Hinterland